 But Midway isn't a museum.
 It's a working resort town.
 The Homestead Crater geothermal hot spring is a 55-foot limestone dome you can scuba dive inside.
 Wasatch Mountain State Park has two championship golf courses (Wasatch and Soldier Hollow), cross-country skiing, and Nordic trails that hosted the 2002 Winter Olympics.
 Soldier Hollow holds Olympic sanctioning for biathlon and cross-country events through the 2034 Games.

 Daily rhythm is slow in the best way.
 Small grocery on Main Street, a handful of restaurants, one genuinely excellent bakery, two gas stations.
 For a Target run, you drive to Orem (30 minutes).
 For a Costco, same.
 Most Midway residents don't mind.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Midway's 7 square miles break into distinct sub-markets with different price ranges, rental eligibility, and character.